Marketplace eCommerce

 Zero Inventory Management

 With online marketplaces, there's no need for a warehouse or the associated costs of renting or purchasing the space.
-The model also eliminates the problem of overstock or expired products, which can be a challenge for traditional eCommerce businesses.
+The business model also eliminates the problem of overstock or expired products, which can be a challenge for traditional eCommerce businesses.

 No Shipping or Returns